flyconnectome/hemibrain_olf_data/README.md

 * birth order: the assignement of DP1l, VC5 and DC4 to e adPN is based on our data.
 So the placement in the birth order is putative, according to gaps in order as already described in the literature.

 The file `other_PNs.csv` lists non classical olfactory or thermo-hygro PNs, those that include SEZ innervation and almost bypass the AL or those that input onto the AL.

+## RN files
+The file `FIB_RNs.csv` lists all RNs.
+It includes name and type (as in neuPrint), glomerulus, laterality for the type (unilateral (U) or bilateral (B)), soma side (ipsilateral or contralateral) and modality (according to the glomerulus).
+The field 'notes' indicates 9 outlier or problematic RNs.
+The file `AL_gloms_RN_info.csv` lists for each glomerulus the receptor (as known as this time), the number of expected RNs for each type and its citation, the qualitative assessement of glomeruli truncation in the hemibrain dataset as well as RN fragmentation status.